 16. Do you have a nemesis cache that despite multiple attempts you have been unable to find?

-17. What 3 words or phrases best sum up what geocaching means to you?
+17. What three words or phrases best sum up what geocaching means to you?

 Good question, if only because it requires at least three answers.

-- Getting out in the fresh air.
+- Fresh air.
+I like to get out in it.
 Some areas have fresher air than others.

-- Meeting other people and pretending not to be doing anything suspicous, unless they are also not doing it.
+- Meeting other people and pretending not to be doing anything suspicious, unless they are also not doing it.

 - Always having an excuse for going somewhere I’ve never been before.
-I’m a restless soul.
+I’m a restless soul and I always liked geography.

 18. What prompted you to start blogging about geocaching?